haydemtzl/starlingx/patch_elimination/live_migration_patches.md

 - Still having source code references for "compute" nodes, instead of "worker" nodes.
 - Same for Documentation
+- Whye do we have a reference of "openstack-compute-node"?

 ```
 [user@ecfb67fa2760 starlingx]$ repo grep "compute nodes"